imixs/imixs-workflow/src/site/markdown/webtools/controller.md

 Read more about the search functionality of Imixs-Worklfow in the [section LuceneService](../engine/luceneservice.html).

-To implement custom filters and converters the ViewController can be extended.
-You just need to overwrite the method _init()_ in your sub-class:
+To implement custom filters and converters the _ViewController_ can be easily extended.
+At least you just need to overwrite the method _init()_ in your sub-class.
+See the following example defining a query and a sorting:

 	@Named
 	@ViewScoped